 NEXT UP ON this.

 Wouldn’t you love to go back to uni and not have to worry about the cost?
 Postgraduate study might be more affordable than you think.
 There are ways to cut the cost of a degree and offset your study expenses.
 And if you weigh up the benefits of upskilling, the value of a postgraduate degree is clear.
+With more Australians are up-skilling than ever before, can you afford not to join them?

 While educating yourself further may not seem like a tangible investment, having a postgrad degree can help you make a very tangible career leap.